dcunited001/dcunited001.github.io/_posts/2017-10-10-speed-of-thought-social-physics.md

 modeled and made known?
 How do you structure an organization's logistics and data collection requirements to efficiently model social phenomena and information dynamics?
-What's the difference between what can be simulated and what can be inferred via data science.?
+What's the difference between what can be simulated and what can be inferred via data science?
+Specifically, what schematic components and strucural patterns increase the space and time required for computation?

 #### &#x2605; Do the players contain their own copies of information or is it shared?